12 Things to Do in Washington DC in December

 Child at the Smithsonian| ©Joaquín Montaño - Midjourney

-Book a ticket for the National Archives in Washington DC
+Book a ticket for the National Archives in Washington, D.C

-4. Take a Georgetown Glow Tour
+4. Take a tour of Georgetown Glow

-Enjoy a stroll through the charming neighborhood of Georgetown.| ©Sonara Arnav
+Enjoy a stroll through the charming neighborhood of Georgetown| ©Sonara Arnav

-Enjoy a stroll through the charming neighborhood of Georgetown.| ©Sonara Arnav
+Enjoy a stroll through the charming neighborhood of Georgetown| ©Sonara Arnav

-In addition, you can enjoy a themed experience by booking the Georgetown Ghost Tour or the Georgetown Food Tour.
+You also have the option to enjoy a themed experience by booking the Georgetown Ghost Tour or the Georgetown Food Tour.

 • Location: Georgetown

-• Celebration dates: during the month of December
+• Dates: throughout the month of December

-• Price: the themed tours start at $39 at Hellotickets.
+• Price: Themed tours start at €39 on Hellotickets.

-• Hours: afternoon and evening
+• Schedule: Afternoon and evening

 Book a ghost tour of Georgetown